tytydraco/yessleep/out/I_was_testing_a_submersible_in_the_Norwegian_trench_At_700_meters_down_something_very_strange_occurred.md

 One of the ships crashed into the pod, the sound echoing through the small cabin.
 I could almost hear the groaning of metal, like a deep, ancient sigh, as if the ocean itself resented my intrusion.

 “Maria, stay calm,” Control said, voices overlapping, urgent now.
-“Your readings are… Hold on, we’re seeing a drop in—” The radio crackled, then cut off entirely, leaving me in total silence.
+“Your readings are… Hold on, we’re seeing a drop in—”

-Before they could finish, there was a loud hiss, and the air inside the pod thinned out.
+The radio crackled, then cut off entirely, leaving me in total silence.
+Then there was a loud hiss, and the air inside the pod thinned out.

 The following happened in an instant.
 I will try to describe best I can remember it.

 It felt as though the pod was struck from behind by something else.
-Maybe a ship.
+Maybe another ship.
 I could sense the pod was about to split apart from the pressure.

 My heart rate was cruising up and up.

-I was staring at the top of the pod, looking for where the seal might give.
+I was staring at the pod's ceiling, wondering if it might give out.

 Then the banging on the front porthole started.